Infanticide Act 1938

-The Infanticide Act 1938 (1 & 2 Geo 6 c 36) is an Act of the Parliament of the United Kingdom.
-It creates the offence of infanticide for England and Wales.
+The Infanticide Act 1938 (1 & 2 Geo.
+6. c.
+36) is an act of the Parliament of the United Kingdom that created the offence of infanticide for England and Wales.

 Section 1 - Offence of infanticide

 Sections 1(1) to (3) now read:

 Amendments

 The word "if" was substituted for the words "notwithstanding that" in sections 1(1) and (2) by sections 57(2)(a) and (3)(a) of the Coroners and Justice Act 2009.
 The words "or manslaughter" were inserted in sections 1(1) and (2) by sections 57(2)(a) and (3)(a) of that Act.

-The words at the end of section 1(3) were repealed by Part III of Schedule 3 to the Criminal Law Act 1967.
+The words at the end of section 1(3) were repealed by Part III of schedule 3 to the Criminal Law Act 1967.
 Section 1(4) was also repealed by that Part.

 "Notwithstanding that"

 In R v Gore, the Court of Appeal held that this expression meant "even if".

 Restriction on institution of proceedings

 Proceedings against a woman for infanticide, if the injury alleged to have caused the death was sustained more than three years before the death occurred, or the person has previously been convicted of an offence committed in circumstances alleged to be connected with the death, may only be instituted by or with the consent of the Attorney General.